Methodology

 Industry characteristics

 The employer enterprise size, legal status and industry sector information in this publication are sourced from the ONS IDBR.
 The enterprise size and industry sector information in the IDBR are populated by administrative sources (such as HMRC Pay As You Earn, Value Added Tax and Companies House data) and supplemented by survey information (e.g. Business Register and Employment Survey) collected by the ONS.
-More information on ONS IDBR sources, structure and updating can be found here.
+More information on ONS IDBR sources, structure and updating can be found here (opens in a new tab).

 Index of Multiple Deprivation

-The learner's home postcode has been linked to the Index of Multiple Deprivation to identify learners living in relatively deprived areas (i.e. the 20% most deprived areas in England).
-Apprenticeship starts between 2012/13 to 2014/15 are linked to the 2010 IMD rankings, starts between 2015/16 to 2018/19 are linked to the 2015 IMD rankings and 2019/20 to 2020/21 starts are linked to the 2019 IMD rank.
+The learner's home postcode has been linked to the Index of Multiple Deprivation (opens in a new tab) to identify learners living in relatively deprived areas (i.e. the 20% most deprived areas in England).
+Apprenticeship starts between 2015/16 to 2018/19 are linked to the 2015 IMD rankings and 2019/20 to 2021/22 starts are linked to the 2019 IMD rank.

 Apprenticeship starts per 1,000 employees